preconstruct/preconstruct/README.md

 preconstruct init
 ```

-`preconstruct init` asks questions about your project and how it should be build.
+`preconstruct init` asks questions about your project and how it should be built.

-- Setup package.json with `"main"` and `"module"`
-- Setup packages if in monorepo
-- probably ask other things

 #### `build`